wiremock/wiremock.org/_studio_docs/exploratory-testing-tutorial.md

 <img title="Success message" src="/images/screenshots/to-do-list-success-message.png" style="width: 80%"/>

 You'll notice that the contents of the list hasn't changed.
-This is because MockLab stubs aren't stateful - the app will load whatever is in the `GET /todo-items` stub you created at the start until you change it.
-However, if you visit the request log in the MockLab UI you can confirm that the request you expected actually arrived:
+This is because WireMock stubs aren't stateful - the app will load whatever is in the `GET /todo-items` stub you created at the start until you change it.
+However, if you visit the request log in the WireMock Studio UI you can confirm that the request you expected actually arrived:

 <img title="To do post request log" src="/images/screenshots/to-do-request-log.png" />